acmCSUFDev/march-madness-2024/problems/internet-connection/README.md

 ## Part 2

-To avoid scattering students all over campus in search of good internet connection, we have to optimize our space.
+To avoid scattering students all over campus in search of a good internet connection, we have to optimize our space.
 We have all the spaces where students have a good internet connection now, we just need to figure out where the students should go. **What is the largest area of overlap that any pair of routers creates?**